 While we are a registered investment company under the Investment Company Act of 1940, as amended (the "1940 Act"), we are not a "regulated investment company" for federal tax purposes.
 Our distributions do not generate unrelated business taxable income ("UBTI") and our stock may therefore be suitable for holding by pension funds, IRAs and mutual funds, as well as taxable accounts.
 We invest primarily in MLPs through private and public market purchases.
 MLPs are publicly traded partnerships whose equity interests are traded in the form of units on public exchanges, such as the NYSE or NASDAQ.
-We completed our initial public offering and commenced operations on July 30, 2010.
 Tortoise Capital Advisors, L.L.C. serves as our investment adviser.